GSA/digitalgov.gov/content/pages/1/join-digitalgov.md

   * [**Expand your skills** by working on digital gov&#8217;t projects](https://www.digitalgov.gov/join-digitalgov/open-opportunities-in-digitalgov/ "Open Opportunities in DigitalGov")!
 (For feds with .gov or .mil email accounts only).
   * [**Join** a DigitalGov Community of Practice](https://www.digitalgov.gov/communities/).
   * [**Keep in the loop** by signing up for our Daily or Weekly newsletters](http://connect.digitalgov.gov/subscribe).
-  * [**Subscribe** to our podcasts on the iTunes store](https://itunes.apple.com/us/podcast/digitalgov-podcast/)Â and catch up on our recent episodes.
+  * [**Subscribe** to our podcasts on the iTunes store](https://itunes.apple.com/us/podcast/digitalgov-podcast/) and catch up on our recent episodes.
   * **Share!
 Share!
-Share**Â Forward the newsletter.
+Share** Forward the newsletter.
 Tweet an article.
 Post on Facebook or LinkedIn.
 Tell your colleagues and build the DigitalGov network.

 ## WIIFM?